De-Alchmst/bast/doc.md

 This example demonstrates multiple things.
 First, that variables are assigned with `:=`.
-This actually creates an infix operator by binding `=` to a variable name and it returns the newly assigned value, but more on that later.
+This actually creates an unary operator by binding `=` to a variable name and it returns the newly assigned value, but more on that later.

+Variables are dynamically typed.
-The next are that variables are dynamically typed, that math is done with infix operators, as is usual in ALGOL-like languages, and that BAST do not differentiate between whole and decimal numbers.
+Math is done with infix operators, as is usual in ALGOL-like languages And lastly, BAST does not differentiate between whole and decimal numbers.

-Due to poor syntax design, unary minus, also used for negative literals, is written using the `\`` symbol.
+Due to poor syntax design, unary minus, also used for negative literals, is written using the `` ` `` symbol.
 Otherwise it wouldn't be possible to tell whether an expression starts with an unary minus, or if the previous expression continues with a binary one.